Small sample methods for cluster-robust variance estimation and hypothesis testing in fixed effects models: HYPOTHESIS TESTING

-The contribution of the present paper is to extend the AHT test to the general setting of linear models with fixed effects and clustered errors.
-The remaining question is how to estimate the parameter $\eta$, which determines scalar multiplier and denominator degrees of freedom of the AHT test.
-To do so, we match the mean and variance of $\bs\Omega$ to that of the approximating Wishart distribution under the working variance model $\bs\Phi$, just as in the degrees of freedom for the t-test.
-The problem that arises in doing so is that it is not possible to exactly match both moments if $q > 1$.
-Following \citet{Tipton2015small-F}, we instead match the mean and total variance of $\bs\Omega$---i.e., the sum of the variances of its entries.
+The remaining question is how to estimate the parameter \(\eta\), which determines the scalar multiplier and denominator degrees of freedom of the AHT test.
+To do so, we match the mean and variance of \(\boldsymbol\Omega\) to that of the approximating Wishart distribution under the working variance model \(\boldsymbol\Phi\), just as in the Satterthwaite degrees of freedom approximation for the t-test.
+However, it is not possible to exactly match both moments if \(q > 1\).
+Following Tipton and Pustejovsky (2015), we instead match the mean and total variance of \(\boldsymbol\Omega\) (i.e., the sum of the variances of its entries).